 “Unwritten Laws” a Review of

-Ambrosini and Drury's European Stevenson is in currently press and forthcoming with Scottish
+Ambrosini and Drury's European Stevenson Scottish Literary Review, 2013.

 “Cities of Metaphor” a review essay of The Edinburgh Companion to